fleschutz/PowerShell/Docs/play-donkey-sound.md

 ## play-donkey-sound.ps1 - Plays a donkey sound

-This script plays a donkey sound.
+This PowerShell script plays a donkey sound.

 ## Parameters
 ```powershell